Prime-Lasking/NallixOS/NALVIM_README.md

 nv [filename]
 ```

-If no filename is provided, Nalvim will start with an empty buffer.
+If no filename is provided, Nalvim starts with an empty buffer.

 ## Modes

 ### Normal Mode (Default)
-This is the default mode when you start Nalvim.
-Use it for navigation and commands.
+The default mode for navigation and commands.
+Press `Esc` to return to Normal mode from other modes.

 ### Insert Mode
+Enter text at the cursor position.
+Press `i` to enter Insert mode.
 Enter text input mode.
 Press `ESC` to return to Normal mode.

 ## Basic Commands